 Regardless of how the leak happened and even if you think it is a common peril situation, you will most likely have to fight with your insurance company to get anything paid for and the damage fixed.
 I have seen this happen numerous times.

-He fought tooth and nail for a couple weeks against his insurance company to get help.
-All the while, him and his family were left in the home with toxic mold.
+He fought tooth and nail for a couple of weeks against his insurance company to get help.
+All the while, he and his family were left in the home with toxic mold.
 Eventually, the insurance company gave in and paid to cover the damage.

 Do You Need Help?